OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 - **Chain ID**: A unique integer identifier that represents your appchain's network.
 This chain ID can be submitted to chain indexes like [Chainlist.org](http://chainlist.org).
 For devnets, this is randomly generated for each deployment - don't worry about it for now.
 - **Chain name**: A human-readable way to distinguish your appchain from others.
 Users, developers and the wider community will refer to and recognize your chain by this name and also the chain ID for the chain.
 - **Challenge period (blocks)**: The amount of time that your chain's nodes have to dispute the current state of the chain before it's confirmed (and ultimately finalized) in the underlying L2 chain (Arbitrum Goerli).
 Note that block number here refers to ``` Underlying L1 Block Number ``` and not L2 block number.
-- **Staking token**: The token that your chain's validators must stake in order to participate in your appchain.
-You can select either Goerli-ETH, or a custom ERC-20 token contract address on Arbitrum Goerli.
-- **Base stake**: The number of staking tokens that your chain's validators must stake in order to participate in your appchain.
+- **Base stake**: The number that specifies amount of ETH that your chain's validators must stake in order to participate in your appchain.
 This number must be greater than 0.
 - **Owner**: A `sudo` / administrative address responsible for deploying your chain's L2 contracts to the underlying L2 chain, with the power to change your appchain's configuration post-deployment.